MasseyHacks/masseyhacks-tutorials/intro-to-android/README.md

 ### Text Fields

+We want the user to be able to input information about their app idea, so how are they going to do this?
+They'll use *text fields*.
+Text fields are special widgets that allow the user to input text.
+Then later, in Java, you can retrieve the text they added and use it to do other things.

+We're going to add three different text fields to our main activity.
+The different available text field widgets can be found by scrolling down in the Palette (below the general "Widgets" section).
+The first text field we'll add is one for the app's name.
+Click and drag to place it into the activity underneath the app logo.

+### `SeekBar` / `RatingBar`

+### `Button`

+### Extra Details and Design

 ## Other Important Things

 In the top menu of the central Designer window there's a dropdown menu with the "Nexus 4" on it.
 If you click it, a dropdown will open up listing a bunch of different devices.
 You can choose different devices to preview how your app will look on a specific device.
 The dropdown is highlighted in red below: